Learning to live together

 |Approx budget for a family of 4:||$1100.00 pw|

-Department of Immigration and Border protection (DIBP) asks you to show that you have $18,610 a year for your living expenses.
-If you are coming with family members, for DIBP purposes you must show an extra $6515 a year for a spouse, $3720 for a first child and $2790 for each additional child.
+Department of Home Affairs estimates that you must have $18,610 a year for your living expenses.
+If you are coming with family members, for Home Affairs purposes to show an extra $6515 a year for a spouse, $3720 for a first child and $2790 for each additional child.